ucsb-cs8/w20/_lab/lab04.md

 # Step 7: Submit your work via Gauchospace

-Each individual must turn in their own assignment, even if you worked in pairs.
-In addition to lab04.py, you also need to include a file called pairPartners.txt.
-This file should contain two lines: your name and your Pair Programming partner's name exactly as they appear on Gauchospace.

 End of Lab04.

 Thanks to Ana Nika.